lijiaying/lijiaying.github.io/README.md

 * Visiting Scholar in Department of Computer Science, [University of California, Davis](https://www.ucdavis.edu/), California, USA

 ## Research Interest
-Software testing, verification, or other security-related, learning-related topics
+Software Testing, Verification, Security, Learning

-#### Current Interested Topics:
+#### Interested Problems:
-+ Neural network related:
-	- Why do adversarial examples show the transferability between different models?
++ Why do adversarial examples show the transferability?
-	- What's the upper bound of global robustness for a given dataset?
-How can we approach, or even arrive at it?

-+ Constraint solving related:
-	- Is there any efficient way to prove a constraint is unsat?
-	- Build a lattice-based solvers, compositional. [great engineering effort is required.]

-+ Program analysis related:
-	- Test abstraction.
++ How can we protect neural models from adversarial examples?
++ How can we effectively test abstractions?

+#### Interested Projects:
++ Structural search.
-	- Differential interpretation.
++ Differential interpretation.
++ Interpretable refinement.
++ Reinforcement learning-based strategy synthesis.

-Drop me an email if you are interested in any topic and self-motivated.
+Drop me an email if you are interested in any topic.